Movie theater

-A movie theater (American English), cinema (British English), or cinema hall (Indian English), also known as a movie house, picture house, the movies, the pictures, picture theater, the silver screen, the big screen, or simply theater is a building that contains auditoria for viewing films (also called movies) for public entertainment.
-Most, but not all, movie theaters are commercial operations catering to the general public, who attend by purchasing tickets.
+A movie theater (American English) or cinema (Commonwealth English), also known as a movie house, cinema hall, picture house, picture theater, the movies, the pictures, the big screen (colloquialism), or simply theater, is a business that contains auditoriums for viewing films for public entertainment.
+Most are commercial operations catering to the general public, who attend by purchasing tickets.

-The film is projected with a movie projector onto a large projection screen at the front of the auditorium while the dialogue, sounds, and music are played through a number of wall-mounted speakers.
+The film is projected with a movie projector onto a large projection screen at the front of the auditorium while the dialogue, sounds and music are played through a number of wall-mounted speakers.
 Since the 1970s, subwoofers have been used for low-pitched sounds.
 Since the 2010s, the majority of movie theaters have been equipped for digital cinema projection, removing the need to create and transport a physical film print on a heavy reel.

 A great variety of films are shown at cinemas, ranging from animated films to blockbusters to documentaries.
 The smallest movie theaters have a single viewing room with a single screen.
 In the 2010s, most movie theaters had multiple screens.
 The largest theater complexes, which are called multiplexes—a concept developed in Canada in the 1950s—have up to thirty screens.
 The audience members often sit on padded seats, which in most theaters are set on a sloped floor, with the highest part at the rear of the theater.
-Movie theaters often sell soft drinks, popcorn, and candy, and some theaters sell hot fast food.
+Movie theaters often sell soft drinks, popcorn and candy, and some theaters sell hot fast food.
 In some jurisdictions, movie theaters can be licensed to sell alcoholic drinks.

 Terminology

-A movie theater may also be referred to as a movie house, film house, film theater, cinema or picture house.
-In the US, theater has long been the preferred spelling, while in the UK, Australia, Canada and elsewhere it's theatre.
+A movie theater is usually called cinema in Anglophone countries outside North America.
+Other terms for the venue include movie house, film house, film theater, or picture house.
+In the US, theater has long been the preferred spelling, while in the UK, Australia, Canada, and elsewhere it is theatre.

-However, some US theaters opt to use the British spelling in their own names, a practice supported by the National Association of Theatre Owners, while apart from Anglophone North America most English-speaking countries use the term cinema /ˈsɪnɪmə/, alternatively spelled and pronounced kinema /ˈkɪnɪmə/.
-The latter terms, as well as their derivative adjectives "cinematic" and "kinematic", ultimately derive from Greek κινῆμα, κινήματος (kinema, kinematos)—"movement", "motion".
-In the countries where those terms are used, the word "theatre" is usually reserved for live performance venues.
+However, some American theaters opt to use the British spelling in their own names, a practice supported by Cinema United, while apart from Anglophone North America most English-speaking countries use the term cinema /ˈsɪnɪmə/, alternatively spelled and pronounced kinema /ˈkɪnɪmə/.
+The latter terms, as well as their derivative adjectives "cinematic" and "kinematic", ultimately derive from Greek κίνημα, κινήματος (kinema, kinematos)—"movement, motion".
+The word "cinema" is borrowed from the French cinéma, an abbreviation of cinématographe, a term coined by the Lumière brothers in the 1890s, from Ancient Greek meaning "recording movement".
+Apart from the usage discussed in this article, the word is also used to refer to the film industry, the overall art form; or filmmaking.
+In the countries where "cinema" is used to refer to the venue, the word "theatre" is usually reserved for live performance venues.